LouayLH10/Stage-backend-/README.md

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
 ## My Project
-My project is the backend for mobile application for real estate agency it for publication of residences in Tunisia .
+My project is a backend system for a mobile application designed for a real estate agency.
+It enables the publication and management of property listings in Tunisia.
+The platform integrates artificial intelligence to automatically generate engaging Facebook posts for each residence, helping agencies save time, reach more potential clients, and improve their digital marketing.